 Video content is currently the most engaging content format on social media.
-According to Cisco, video will make up 80% of consumer online traffic by 2020.
+According to Cisco, video content will make up 80% of consumer online traffic by 2020.

 Just consider some of these social media video content stats.